tsdev/spinw/docs/pages/swfiles/sw_rotmatd.md

 : Axis of rotation, dimensions are [1 3].

 `rotAngle`
-: Angle of rotation in degree (can be vector with dimensions of [1 nAng]).
+: Angle of rotation in ° (can be vector with dimensions of [1 nAng]).

 ### Output Arguments